-Defining training is a simple action because it is an acquisition process.
-And it does combine the acquisition of both knowledge and skills.
-Turn it around…without a valid and reliable process you follow, how can you obtain quality knowledge and skills?
-Osmosis?
+Defining training as a simple action is appropriate because it is simply an acquisition process.
+And the process does combine the acquisition of both knowledge and skills.
+Turn it around…without a valid and reliable process you can follow, how can you obtain quality knowledge and skills?
+By osmosis?

 So let’s agree that…

 Training is a process by which you obtain knowledge and skills.